 Do you want to learn about the SAP blockchain?
 If you do, then you have come to the right place.

-Blockchain, on the other hand, has seen as a tool of change.
+Blockchain technology, on the other hand, has been seen as a tool of change.
 It has single-handedly changed how organizations are solving problems.

 What is Blockchain As a Service?